fsepteixeira/FoolHD/README.md

 You can find our adversarial samples [here](http://fsept11.github.io/FoolHD/samples).

 ### Reference
-If you would like to cite our work, please use:
+If you would like to cite our work, please use the following reference:
 ```
 @article{shamsabadi2020fool,
   title={FoolHD: Fooling speaker identification by Highly imperceptible adversarial Disturbances},